fncr/Conrad-Fire-Detection-AI/index.md

 # Second Session
 Below milestones take place in the second session of BlueStamp.
 This session revolved around applying the raspberry pi to a larger product that could be useful in detecting forest fires early.

+## Fifth Milestone
+Got text message functional.
+This includes getting and sending GPS data from the raspberry piand sending an image of the fire to the user.
+Also has some code to send one image per fire based on the location rather than every frame that the machine detects a fire in.

 ## Fourth Milestone
 In trying to move away from NanoNets to try to avoid hitting its api call limit and to hopefully get more images processed faster, I set up a personal server with Tensorflow to run object detection rather than NanoNets' servers that might be more powerful but will cut down on latency.